hakimel/reveal.js/README.md

 ### Configuration

 At the end of your page, after ``<script src="js/reveal.js"></script>``, you need to initialize reveal by running the following code.
-Note that all config values are optional.
+Note that all config values are optional and will default as specified below.

 ```javascript
 Reveal.initialize({